dietleintech/watch-dogs/README.md

 ##### For CentOS 8

+All in one:
 ```
 cd /usr/share/plymouth/themes
 sudo git clone https://github.com/dietleintech/watch-dogs.git
 cd watch-dogs/
 sudo bash install.sh
 ```
+Pick the theme number when prompted.

 OR

-1 Copy the whole folder to /usr/share/plymouth/themes. (***remember the root permission is needed***).
+Copy the whole folder to /usr/share/plymouth/themes. (***remember the root permission is needed***).
-2 Then locate and run the bash script in the folder ; named "install.sh".
+Then locate and run the bash script in the folder ; named "install.sh".

 ```bash
 bash install.sh